twskj/CarND-LaneLines-P1/writeup.md

 ###3.
 Suggest possible improvements to your pipeline

-A possible improvement would be to enlarge area of edges.
-More lines means potential information.
-But also need to tune line detection parameter so that I don't get all the noises.

-To improve, all hard coding parameter need to be dynamic.
+To improve, all hard coding parametesr need to be dynamic.
 Currently, a certain set of parameter is good for a bright and high contrast background but fail to detect lines when the lightning condition change such as going into a tunne shades from building and tree.
 It would be great if parameter is tune on the fly according to the environment instead of hand picking at compile time/coding time.